 If your organization has access to other funding sources, you can purchase land for later resale to the individual participants.
 It can be beneficial to do this if you are purchasing a large number of lots from a single seller.
-Recouping the carrying charges when land is sold to the participants is permitted as long as it is within reason.
+Recouping the carrying charges when land is sold to the participants is permitted as long as it does not exceed the fair market value based on the appraisal.
 Interim financing is required if this is the route the organization chooses to take.
 The 523 grant funds are not permitted to be used for this purpose.